-As soon as possible, but in every case before the student has completed half of the program, the program’s administrative committee will link the student to a mentor who will provide support and guidance.
+Before the student has completed half of the program or sooner, the program’s administrative committee will link the student to a mentor who will provide support and guidance.
 Until then, the program director will mentor the student.

-In addition, each student’s achievements will be assessed every twelve units to determine the advisability of his or her continuing in the program.
+In addition, each student’s achievements will be assessed every 12 units to determine the advisability of continuing in the program.

-There are no prerequisites for this program; however, those who enter having taken few or no courses in religion will have to structure their program considering the requirements.
-The opposite will be true for those who enter the program after having extensively studied religion but not the other subject(s) they desire to explore.
+There are no prerequisites for this program.
+However, those who enter having taken few or no courses in religion must structure their programs considering the requirements.
+The opposite will be true for those who enter the program after having extensively studied religion—but not the other subject(s) they desire to explore.

-Four of this program’s twelve courses are required: RELT 501, 502, 503; and RELG 696.
-The religion in science cluster—RELT 501 Religion and Society, RELT 502 Religion and Society, and RELT 503 Religion and Society—which may be taken in any sequence, provides intensive introductions to the field as a whole.
-One course is offered each quarter during the academic school year, and a course may be offered in the summer as well.
-The fourth required course is the Final Project (RELG 696 Project).
-These four 4-unit courses, totaling 16 units, constitute one-third of the program.
-The remaining eight courses, totaling 32 units and two-thirds of the program, are selected by the student and approved by the administrative committee.
+Four of this program’s 12 courses are required: RELT 501, 502, 503; and RELG 696.
+The religion and society cluster—RELT 501 Religion and Society, RELT 502 Religion and Society, and RELT 515 Faith and Flourishing—which may be taken in any sequence, provides intensive introductions to the field.
+One course is offered each quarter during the academic school year, and a course may also be offered during the summer.
+The fourth required course is the final project (RELG 696 Project).
+These four, 3-unit courses, totaling 12 units, constitute a fourth of the program.
+The remaining twelve courses, totaling 36 units and three-fourths of the program, fulfill core and course distribution requirements.

 Students are permitted to transfer up to 8 units of approved graduate-level courses from other accredited institutions into the Religion and Society Program.

-In addition to these considerations, acceptance into this program depends upon whether, at the time the student wishes to study, the School of Religion’s resources and his or her interests and goals overlap enough to make it a mutually beneficial experience
+In addition to these considerations, acceptance into this program depends upon whether, at the time the student wishes to study, the School of Religion’s resources and their interests and goals overlap enough to make it a mutually beneficial experience.

-A student who seems promising even though he or she does not meet one or more of the admission requirements might be given a Provisional Acceptance for up to 12 units after which the administrative committee will determine whether or not he or she will be permitted to continue.
+A student who is promising, even though they do not meet one or more of the admission requirements, may be given provisional acceptance for up to 12 units of study after which the administrative committee will determine whether or not they will be permitted to continue.

-In order to receive the Master of Arts in Religion and Society, the student will complete a minimum of 48 units of course work as herein specified, with an overall grade point average of B+ or better, and no course lower than a B in a core course.
+In order to receive the Master of Arts in Religion and Society, the student will complete a minimum of 48 units of coursework as herein specified, with an overall grade point average of B+ or better, and no core course lower than a B.